L1Blom/RAG/README.md

 ## TODO's and wishes

-- A simple frontend from the GitHub community
+- None at the moment

 ## Contributing